-Ethan Waltman of Tiny House Lifestyle Podcast and Domenic Mangano, Jamaica Cottage Shop’s owner, senior designer and president, had the opportunity to talk and really root down some of the core things to consider when beginning to design your own tiny home.
+Ethan Waltman of Tiny House Lifestyle Podcast and Domenic Mangano, Jamaica Cottage Shop’s founder, had the opportunity to talk and really root down some of the core things to consider when beginning to design your own tiny home.

 One of the biggest dictators on how to design a tiny house is your budget.
 When considering what you can live with and what you can live without, keep an open mind to your budget.
 A little extra planning or financing can go a long way into getting you a home you will be happy with for years to come.